Ygallo/aqua-kids/TESTING.md

 - **Bug**: The course availability doesn't update until the order is completed, which may lead to overbooking.
 - **Fix**: To address this issue, one potential solution is to explore a queuing system that would allow for real-time updates of course availability.
 However, due to time constraints and the fact that this is beyond the scope of the current project, this issue remains unresolved for now.

+- **Bug**: Presently, it's possible to select the same student for multiple courses in the checkout, which can lead to inaccuracies.
+- **Fix**: To address this, a function that ensures once a student has been assigned to a course, they cannot be selected again for another course during the same checkout process should be implemented.
+This would prevent any unintended duplication and maintain accurate student-course associations.